 Comparison Table of the Best Backpacking Water Filters

 Some of you may ask why collecting and purifying water when I can carry my own potable water from home.
-This is true when it comes to small distance hikes or day hikes but on the other hand for long treks or overnight hiking water becomes the heaviest item to carry and sometimes your daily needs in water is just too much to be carried.
+That may be possible when it comes to small distance hikes or day hikes but for long treks, or overnight hiking water becomes the heaviest item to carry, and sometimes your daily needs in water are just too much to be carried.